g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

 set routing-instances L2VPN-CE5-S1 route-distinguisher 10.0.0.7:5
 set routing-instances L2VPN-CE5-S1 vrf-target target:65020:5
 ```
-Pay attention on the configuration here, I have a local-site identifier, and I can specify multiple remote-site identifiers in the site configuration.
-You got it?
-We can configure the full mesh connectivity in a easier way than VPWS Martini!!!
-The unique problem, is documenting the site-id, but I trust you, you can do it.
+Pay close attention to the configuration here: I define a site-identifier and then specify multiple remote-site-ids within the same site configuration.
+Catch the drift?
+We can configure full-mesh connectivity in a much cleaner way than with Martini VPWS!
+The only catch is keeping good documentation of your site-IDs, but I trust you guys can handle that.

-Ok, with this defined, our router will advertise the bgp.l2vpn route to RR and if our remote PE have the correct RT configured, it will receive the route and the opposite will happens also.
+Okay, with this set up, our router will advertise the bgp.l2vpn.0 route to the RR.
+If our remote PE has the correct Route Target configured, it will import the route, and vice versa.
-Let's check this:
+Let's verify this:
 ```
 root@R7> show route table L2VPN-CE5-S1.